STEWART A. WARE

 Specific Areas of Research Interest:

 Forest composition in relation to substrate and other variables.
 The relative importance of various tree species in plant communities varies according to the their relative competitive abilities in differing conditions of stand age, stand disturbance, geological substrate, soil minerals, soil moisture, direction of exposure, and also depends in part on past geological and climatic events.
 Most of the students doing work out of my lab have looked at differences in forest composition in old (but second growth) stands in different physiographic and/or climatic regions and attempted to explain local and regional variations in relative importance of various species in terms of the effects of the factors mentioned above.
-See list of publications, presentations at meetings, and manuscripts in preparation for examples.
+See list of publications, presentations at meetings, and manuscripts in preparation for examples of this and other special areas of research interest.

 Effect of Hurricane Isabel on a maturing hardwood forest in Virginia.
 Two sets of permanent forest plots were sampled just before Hurricane Isabel hit Williamsburg in 2003.
-Four studies now underway are dealing with the damage done to these forests and the changes resulting from the opened up canopy.
-They are addressing (a) the effect of tree species, tree size, and topography on tree damage; (b) the mosaic nature of the intensity of damage to trees; (c) the invasion of herbaceous plants after the opening of the canopy, and their changes in density with time; and (d) the response of seeds and seedlings of woody plants to the opened canopy; and the interaction between ground layer plant abundance and deer grazing.
+Studies now underway are dealing with the damage done to these forests and the changes resulting from the opened up canopy.
+They are addressing (a) differences in changes in the understory layers in severely damaged and moderately damaged sites; (b) the invasion of herbaceous plants after the opening of the canopy, and their changes in density with time; and (d) the response of seeds and seedlings of woody plants to the opened canopy; and (e) the interaction between ground layer plant abundance and deer grazing.

 • Dale, Edward E., Jr., S. Ware, and B. Waitman.* 2007.
 Ordination and classification of bottomland forests in the lower Mississippi Alluvial Plain.
 Castanea 72:105-115.